upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   are included
 * Linked to a hex code colour picker in the Reference
 * Added PNG-MAN's tutorial for playing CYOAs offline to the tutorial
+* Removed reference to launchcode01dl's modded CYOAs, as they have taken it down.
+* Added information about pressing ++s++ to search in the Introduction
+* Added IntCyoaAutosaver to the tools list and added synergy with RegExp Download Organizer
+* Added mobile browser errors to the Troubleshooting page, and referenced it in the Extending Your CYOA page
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }